-Continued study in drawing with emphasis on composition, experimentation with new techniques, materials and personal creative expression.
+Continued study in drawing.
+Emphasizes composition, experimentation with new techniques, materials, and personal creative expression.
 Prerequisite: ART 105.
 Two lecture; two lab.
-DBN
+DBN.

-ART 206 ● Figure Drawing II
+ART 206 • Figure Drawing II

 Continued study in drawing the human form with emphasis on management of materials and creativity.
 Prerequisite: ART 110.
 Two lecture; two lab.
 DBN.